 In the case of innovators like Dr Mensah, intellectual property protection in Africa is still at an abysmal level.
 Laws protecting Patents in Africa are mostly outdated.
 Despite the harmonization brought about by the TRIPS Agreement, most of the African countries still apply their outdated legislation.
 For instance, whereas a patent is valid for 20 years in Germany, France or The United States, in Angola, Ethiopia, Gambia, or Madagascar the validity is 15 years.
 In some cases, it is even less, as is the case for Tanzania and Namibia.

 The nature of Patent laws in Africa often allows the Government to carry an overbearing interest in the execution of patents.
 For example, by invoking the ‘public interest’, governments are able to break patents and grant compulsory licenses.
 The public interest is used as an excuse to rip off legitimate intellectual property rights holders.
-Dr Thomas Mensah’s Fiber Optics innovation connects over a billion people to the internet platform, as well as helping Astronauts communicate with Mission Control, he might have had to contend with many lopsidednesses in the process.
+Dr Thomas Mensah’s Fiber Optics innovation connects over a billion people to the internet platform, as well as helping Astronauts communicate with Mission Control.
+He would have had to contend with many lopsidednesses in Africa.

 Also, the effectiveness with which Patent offices work in the USA is not the same as it is across Africa.
 In the USA, there are technology centres (TCs), with each TC having jurisdiction over certain assigned fields of technology.
 Each TC is headed by group directors and staffed by examiners and support staff.
 The examiners review applications for patents and determine whether patents can be granted.
 An appeal can be taken to the Patent Trial and Appeal Board from their decisions refusing to grant a patent, and a review by the Director of the USPTO may be had on other matters by petition.
 In addition to the examining TCs, other offices perform various services, such as receiving and distributing mail, receiving new applications, handling sales of printed copies of patents, making copies of records, inspecting drawings, and recording assignments.
 Using Nigeria, one of Africa’s leading Intellectual Property countries as an example, the reverse is the case.
 To begin with, TCs are not present in the administration of Patents, and it has been noted that Patent offices often delay the process of examining Patents due to lack of sufficient experience on the procedure.